peteroupc/CBOR/docs/PeterO.Cbor.ICBORTag.md

 <b>Return Value:</b>

 A CBORObject object.
-Note that this method may choose to return the same bject as the parameter.
+Note that this method may choose to return the same object as the parameter.